nustalgic/Module-15-Challenge/README.md

 ## Installation Guide

-In order for us to get the data we need we must import pandas, plots and the csv files we want to observe.
+In order for us to get the data we need we must import proper libraries.

 ```python
 ### Required Libraries ###